ryanlovett/jupyter-tree-download/README.md

 Requires `zip` by default.

-You can change the compression type by setting `c.TreeDownload.compression` in a jupyter_notebook_config.py in one of the config paths from `jupyter --paths`.
-If you specify "gzip", "bzip2", "xz", or any other compression supported by tar, you will need that executable plus `tar` to be installed.
+You can configure the compression type by setting `c.TreeDownload.compression` in a jupyter_notebook_config.py in one of the config paths from `jupyter --paths`.
+If you specify `gzip`, `bzip2`, `xz`, or any other compression supported by `tar`, you will need to install that executable plus `tar`.

 # Installation